Aqua Line (Mumbai Metro): Tunnels

-Underground construction will be carried out at an average depth of 15 to 25 meters.
-The Hutatma Chowk, Kalbadevi, Girgaum, Grant Road, Shitladevi, Santacruz and Marol Naka stations will be constructed by the New Austrian Tunnelling method, while the other 20 stations will be constructed by the cut-and-cover method.
+Underground construction was carried out at an average depth of 15 to 25 meters.
+The Hutatma Chowk, Kalbadevi, Girgaum, Grant Road, Shitladevi, Santacruz and Marol Naka stations were constructed by the New Austrian Tunnelling method, while the other 20 stations were constructed by the cut-and-cover method.
 In the latter method, the ground is dug, the entire station constructed, and finally the top is covered.
-Underground utilities will have to be shifted to construct the line, as it is completely underground.
+Underground utilities were shifted to construct the line, as it is completely underground.

 The section of the line between Bandra Kurla Complex and Dharavi stations includes a 170 metre long tunnel passing under the Mithi river.
 The underwater tunnel is located at a depth of 15–20 metres beneath the river bed.
-Authorities will also construct a stabling line at a depth of 12–13 meters below the river bed.
-The stabling line will extend up to BKC station, and will be used for stabling and reversing of trains.
+A stabling line, at a depth of 12–13 meters below the river bed was also constructed.
+The stabling line extends up to BKC station, and will be used for stabling and reversing of trains.

-The original deadline for the project was 2016, but it is currently expected to be completed in 2021.
 Construction work on the project began on 21 October 2016.
-The work has faced delays due to several legal disputes.
+The work faced delays due to several legal disputes.
 In March 2017, MMRC officials stated that they were unable to proceed with full scale construction activities due to legal issues, and that contractors were currently carrying out other activities such as shifting utilities, geo-technical surveys, and fabricating pre-cast segments.
 Officials further added that if construction did not begin within one month, the project cost would escalate at the rate ₹4 crore per day and would result in higher passenger fares.
 Authorities began full scale construction activities on 18 May 2017.

 The alignment of Metro 3 at Chira Bazar in Marine Lines runs parallel to a Parsi fire temple.
 The trust that manages the temple forbids the entry of non-Parsis into the temple.
 As a result, contractors were unable to the enter the temple premises to map the location and conduct a building condition survey before beginning construction of the line.
 The trust instead requested the MMRC to hire a Parsi engineer to carry out the necessary work in the temple premises.
 The MMRC officials accepted the request and stated that it would work with temple authorities to avoid offending any religious beliefs and sentiments.
 However, with only about 57,000 Parsis residing in Mumbai, the agency faced difficulty completing the task.